peruvianox/BatchOpenSim/README.md

 **Who:** human biomechanics researchers, especially those studying walking while on a dual belt treadmill with embedded force platforms

 **How:** as described in ___

+## Instructions

-### Setup Requirements
+### Setup
 - download Opensim (https://simtk.org/projects/opensim) and Matlab (https://www.mathworks.com/products/matlab.html)
 - setup OpenSim API for Matlab, instructions at: https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab
+- Download  BatchOpenSim code at:  https://github.com/peruvianox/BatchOpenSim

-### Input Requrements
+### Inputs
 - matching .trc and .anc files for each trial recorded (filenames matched by spelling)
 - OpenSim model and set up files for each task (see OpenSimProcessingFiles folder)

-## Instructions

-### Setup and Code
-Download  BatchOpenSim code at:  https://github.com/peruvianox/BatchOpenSim

-#### Format Input Data
+### Format Input Data
 First, build this database by creating a study folder containing folders for each subject.
 ![Study Folder](https://github.com/peruvianox/BatchOpenSim/blob/master/Study_Folder.PNG)